 If you or a loved one is in distress, confused, or a risk to themselves or others, it’s not always clear what to do or where to go for help.
 The person in crisis may not be in physical pain, but sometimes the lack thereof can make the event more frightening.
-In many instances, the emergency room is where patients are brought for a mental health crisis — in fact, psychiatric admissions are at an all-time high.
+In many instances, mental health patients in the ER are brought for a mental health crisis — in fact, psychiatric admissions are at an all-time high.

 The general rule of thumb for taking a trip to the emergency room is to go when you are facing life- or limb-threatening situations.
 In the case of mental health, situations of suicidal ideation, homicidal thoughts, self-harm, signs of psychosis, confusion, uncontrolled mania, and hallucinations or delusions also warrant a trip to the ER.